 Posted on Thursday, June 23rd, 2022 at 2:48 pm

 If you have been injured in an accident, you might feel frustrated and confused about what to do next.
 You may be facing a growing stack of medical bills and wondering how you will pay for them.
 If you weren’t cited by law enforcement after the accident, you might feel confident that you are not at fault.
-However, it’s recommended that you discuss your situation with a personal injury attorney as soon as possible.
+However, it’s recommended that you discuss your situation with a personal injury lawyer as soon as possible.
 You owe it to yourself to understand your options.
 An experienced attorney can help you make the best decision for your future.
 If you have pressing questions about your case, don’t hesitate to contact our legal team today.

 Why a Citation Might Not Be Issued After a Crash